cscareerhub/megabot/README.md

 4. Format your code to the project's specifications using Prettier.
 You can either use an editor plugin to do it automatically or run `yarn format`.

-5. Once you've made change, create a pull request to the CSCH megabot repo's master branch with the type of change, which should correspond to the first part of your branch name, in the PR title.
+5. Once you've made change, create a pull request to the CSCH megabot repo's `development` branch with the type of change, which should correspond to the first part of your branch name, in the PR title.

 ```
 branch name: docs/change